Omarr-kh/Snake-Game/README.md

 ## Features

-Classic Snake gameplay with a user-friendly graphical interface.\n Object-Oriented Programming (OOP) structure for clean and organized code.\n Snake grows longer each time it eats food.\n
+Classic Snake gameplay with a user-friendly graphical interface.
+Object-Oriented Programming (OOP) structure for clean and organized code.
+Snake grows longer each time it eats food.
-Score tracking to keep track of your high score.\n
+Score tracking to keep track of your high score.

 ## Requirements